NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Related Work

 \section{Related Work}

-\textbf{Deep learning based recommender systems.} Machine-based recommender systems such as click-through rate prediction has been thoroughly investigated in various approaches, such as Logistic Regression~\cite{richardson2007predicting}, and Gradient-Boosting Decision Trees~\cite{he2014practical}.
-More recent approaches study deep learning based interaction of different types of features via Wide \& Deep Neural Networks~\cite{cheng2016wide}, DeepCrossing~\cite{shan2016deep}, Factorization Machines~\cite{guo2017deepfm,lian2018xdeepfm}, Dot Product~\cite{naumov2019deep} and gating mechanism~\cite{wang2017deep, wang2021dcn}.
+\textbf{Deep learning based recommender systems.} Machine-based recommender systems such as Click-Through Rates (CTR) prediction has been thoroughly investigated in various approaches, such as Logistic Regression~\cite{richardson2007predicting}, and Gradient-Boosting Decision Trees~\cite{he2014practical}.
+More recent approaches study deep learning based interaction of different types of features via Wide \& Deep Neural Networks~\cite{cheng2016wide}, DeepCrossing~\cite{shan2016deep}, Factorization Machines~\cite{guo2017deepfm,lian2018xdeepfm}, Dot-Product~\cite{naumov2019deep} and gating mechanism~\cite{wang2017deep, wang2021dcn}.
+Another line of research seeks efficient feature interactions, such as feature-wise multiplications~\cite{wang2021masknet} and sparsifications~\cite{deng2021deeplight} to build light-weight recommender systems.
 Yet, these works operate the cost of tremendous manual efforts and suffer from sub-optimal performance and constrained design choices due to the limitations in resource supply.
-Our work establishes a new paradigm on learning effective recommendation models by crafting a scalable "NASRec search space" that incorporates all popular design motifs in existing works.
-The new NASRec search space supports a wide range of design choices and enables scalable optimization to craft recommendation models of varying requirements.
+Our work establishes a new paradigm on learning effective recommender models by crafting a scalable "NASRec search space" that incorporates all popular design motifs in existing works.
+The new NASRec search space supports a wide range of design choices and enables scalable optimization to craft recommender models of varying requirements.